vladanghene/semaphore-demo-clojure-luminus/resources/docs/docs.md

 #### Managing your middleware

-Request middleware functions are located under the `guestbook.middleware` namespace.
+Request s middleware functions are located under the `guestbook.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.
 The middleware is assembled in the `wrap-base` function.